MicrosoftDocs/power-platform/power-platform/admin/supported-web-browsers-and-mobile-devices.md

 - [!INCLUDE[tn_Safari](../includes/tn-safari.md)]

-For more detailed information about supported browsers, see [Web application requirements for Dynamics 365 for Customer Engagement](web-application-requirements.md).
+For more detailed information about supported browsers, see [Web application requirements for Dynamics 365 apps](web-application-requirements.md).

 For a mobile device, such as an iPad or smartphone, the following apps are available: